 - Under the bed storage bins

-Depending on hat your house looks like you may need several things for your closet or just hangers.
+Depending on what your house looks like, you may need several things for your closet or just hangers.
 It all depends.
-When we moved in there was just the one bar in the closet so we got some closet organizers to give us some space.
+When we moved in, there was just one bar in the closet, so we got some closet organizers to give us some space.
 Here are some household storage items you may need in your new house.

 - Storage bins

 - Full-length mirror (or if you want, you can swap out the solid doors with mirrored sliding doors)

 - Closet organizer

 - Jewelry organizer